Foldable Diabolo Wall Lamp

 Other versions: This foldable diabolo wall lamp exists in several colours.
 The rods are always black.

 These wall lamps are always presented as lamps designed by René Mathieu and produced by Lunel.
-It is possible that there was a René Mathieu who designed lamps, but no information to be found.
+It is possible that there was a René Mathieu who designed lamps, but no information can be found.
 The only well known René Mathieu in France was a special agent for The Special Operations Executive (SOE), a British World War II organisation.
 He was born in 1921 in Metz, France and died at the end of the war.

 The company of Robert Mathieu was named R. Mathieu.
 Maybe in time some people thought that the R should be René and this wall lamp started a new life as a René Mathieu lamp.